Google

 Overlapped I/O event object not in signaled state

-The application has tried to determine the status of an overlapped operation which is not yet completed.
 Applications that use WSAWaitForMultipleEvents in a polling mode to determine when an overlapped operation has completed will get this error code until the operation is complete.

 WSA_NOT_ENOUGH_MEMORY (OS dependent)